alovajs/alovajs.github.io/tutorial/project/best-practice/serial-request.md

 ### Method 1

-Let the first request be automatically sent, and the second request is triggered in the `onSuccess` callback of the first request to complete the serial request.
-The serial request can be completed by writing as follows:
+Let the first request be automatically sent, and the second request is triggered in the `onSuccess` callback of the first request to complete the serial request, as shown below:

 ```javascript
 //